Understanding instructions and stylesheets

 Titles, headings, sub-headings, and numerals

-The title is the name you give your essay or article, whereas headings and sub-headings refer to the names of sections and sub-sections, respectively, of your text.
-Sometimes numerals are required, and if there are several levels of headings in the text, the numerals will often look like this:
+The title is the name you give your essay or article, and it appears at the top of your document, often together with your name.
+Headings and sub-headings refer to the names of sections and sub-sections, respectively.
+Sometimes numerals are required, and if there are several levels of headings in the text, such numerals will usually be structured as follows:

 1. Heading